-- apply academic achievement strategies - manage emotions and apply interpersonal skills - plan for postsecondary options (higher education, military, work force) - support students in dealing with issues interfering with student academic success (attendance, grades, etc.)
+- apply academic achievement strategies - manage emotions and apply interpersonal skills - plan for postsecondary options (higher education, military, workforce) - deal with issues interfering with student academic success (attendance, grades, etc.)

-Families in need of additional information or assistance should contact the counselor or principal of the child's school.
-Students are encouraged to visit their counselor when they need assistance or need to speak with them.
+Families in need of additional information or assistance should contact the School Counselor or Principal of the child's school.
+Students are encouraged to visit their School Counselor when they need assistance or just need to talk.